Tip!: Setting up and using a DVR or Live TV is a premium feature and requires an active Plex Pass subscription.

 Related Page: Plex Media Server > NAS Devices

 Supported DVR tuners can vary by region and operating system or device.
-Please refer to the following charts for tuner and operating system/device compatibility in different regions.
+Please refer to the following charts for tuner and operating system/device compatibility for Plex Media Server in different regions.
 The tuner names in the tables will link to the manufacturer's website for each device.
 Some tuners below may require the most recent Plex Pass version of Plex Media Server.

 North America (ATSC /QAM)